Satish0404/AICapstoneProject/README.md

 streamlit

 commands to run :

 python app.py

-Want to train the model and generate a new kid_desease_classification_model_CNN.h5 : python  train_save_model_CNN.py
+Want to train the model and generate a new kid_desease_classification_model_CNN.h5 :

+python  train_save_model_CNN.py

 If you are using Mac with m1 chip
-Pre-requisites:
-You need to set up a virtual environment conda config –set auto_activate_base false conda activate mlp python app.py
+Pre-requisites:You need to set up a virtual environment

+conda config –set auto_activate_base false

+conda activate mlp

+python app.py

 IDE’s –

 PyCharm
 Visual Studio Code